What You Should Know About Solar Energy: Costs Are Going Down

 How have electricity prices changed in the past 10 years?

 Utility residential electricity prices have risen steadily in the last decade.
-According to the Energy Information Administration, residential electricity rates have increased nationally by around 20% in the last 10 years – from about 10.8¢ per kilowatt-hour (kWh) in 2007 to about 13¢/kWh in 2017 (an increase of a little more than 0.2¢/year).
+According to the Energy Information Administration, residential electricity rates have increased nationally by around 24% in the last 10 years (an increase of a little more than 0.2¢/year).

 Could electricity price fall in the future?
 Highly unlikely